-Volunteer services should preferably be carried out within the framework of established programmes.
+Volunteer services should preferably be carried out within the framework of established programs.

 Entry and exit via the USA

-When entering by land via the USA, it may happen that tourist cards are not stamped.
+When entering by land via the USA, tourist cards maybe not be stamped.
 In this case, this must be done at the Instituto Nacional de Migración of the border town, e.g. on presentation of the bus ticket.
 In Tijuana, this can also be done at the INM office at the airport.

 Identity card requirement